-Also, the TREND scheme reports an increasing number of semi-integrated cocaine users in a vulnerable economic situation switching from snorting to injecting or to inhalation.
+The TREND scheme reports an increasing number of semi-integrated cocaine users switching from snorting to injecting or to inhalation (known as free basing).

 T1.2.6.
 Infectious diseases.
 Please comment on rates and trends in infectious diseases among stimulant users (cross-reference with Harms and Harm reduction workbook) (suggested title: Infectious Diseases)